orangescorpion/nlptwitterdisaster/README.md

 # nlptwitterdisaster
-Natural Language Processing with Disaster Tweets for introduction to Kaggle competitions
+Natural Language Processing with Disaster Tweets (https://www.kaggle.com/competitions/nlp-getting-started) is an ongoing Kaggle competition for newcomers to Kaggle and ML beginners.
+This project contains my solution.

 # Modules used
 ## Pandas